InvenSenseInc/fork.zephyr-rtos/samples/sensor/6dof_motion_drdy/README.rst

-.. _icm42670:
+.. _6dof_motion_drdy:

-ICM42670: Invensense Motion Tracking Device
+6DOF Motion Dataready:
 ############################################

 Overview
 ********

-This sample application periodically (100 Hz) measures the sensor temperature, acceleration, and angular velocity, displaying the values on the console along with a timestamp since startup.
+This sample application periodically (100 Hz) measures the 6-axis sensor with temperature, acceleration, and angular velocity, displaying the values on the console along with a timestamp since startup.
+Trigger options could be configured through KConfig.

 Wiring
 ******

 This sample uses an external breakout for the sensor.
-A devicetree overlay must be provided to identify the SPI or I2C bus and the interrupt sensor GPIO.
+A devicetree overlay must be provided to identify the 6-axis motion sensor, the SPI or I2C bus interface and the interrupt sensor GPIO.

 Building and Running instructions